Sugar is a hot topic. How bad is it? Are some types of sugars better than others?

 But what else can you do?
 Are there sugars you can eat without wreaking havoc on your health?

 Making your own baked goods, as opposed to buying them, is a fantastic way to cut excess sugar from your life!
-In my next post I’ll share the recipe for these Homemade Granola bars that I make for the kids.
+Try these Homemade Granola Bars that I make for the kids.

 Until then, I’ll leave you with this cheesy quote: eat less sugar; you’re sweet enough already!